CurveDocs/curve-resources/docs/multichain/bridging-curve-eco-tokens.md

 ### Step 1: Approve the Bridge Contract to Spend Your Tokens

-1. Navigate to the token contract on the L1 blockchain you want to bridge from.
+1. Navigate to the token contract on the block explorer for the L1 network you want to bridge from.
+For example, to bridge crvUSD from BSC to Ethereum, you would need to navigate to the crvUSD token contract on BSCScan.
+All token addresses are listed in the table at the top of the page.

 2. Connect your wallet by navigating to **`Contract` > `Write Contract`** and clicking the **`Connect to Web3`** option.